 Plan for an extended stay on the last day of the session to enjoy camp with your camper!—this is Parents’ Day is, an opportunity for you to experience first hand what your kids did and learned throughout their camp session.
 Come dressed for fun, as parents will have the opportunity to participate in some outdoor activities with their campers.
 Campers may not leave camp with anyone except their parents or guardian unless arrangements have been made with our camp office in advance.

 Complete details will be provided in the spring of 2017.

 After you arrive: You’ll be met by staff members who will give you information about where to park, help you unload your car (if needed) and direct you to the check-in location.
 At the check-in location, our team will help you check in, collect forms and medications (if applicable), answer any questions you have and walk you and your camper to meet the other campers and staff.
 After that, you’re welcome to stay for a tour of camp led by our camp director.
 We’ll handle taking your camper’s belongings to the correct cabin.

-On select dates we offer an “Adventure Bridge Day” for campers who are doing two consecutive one-week sessions to stay at Colorado Mountain Camp on the Saturday between their sessions.
+At Mt.
+Evans only, on select dates an “Adventure Bridge Day” is available for campers who are doing two consecutive one-week sessions to stay at Colorado Mountain Camp on the Saturday between their sessions.
 The dates Adventure Bridge Days are offered are: